spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-reference.md

   * Config
   * ConfigurationProvider

-* All the classes from the modules:
-  * Kernel
-  * Bootstrap
-  * Development

-### Overriding a core method on the project level
+### Using custom classes on the project level

-To avoid the error during updates and achieve the same result, provide the custom business model in the private API.
+To avoid unexpected issues and achieve the same result, replace core classes with custom ones.

-### Example of code that can cause the error and example of the error itself
+### Example of code that can cause upgradability errors

 `CustomerAccessForm` extends from `Spryker\Zed\CustomerAccessGui\Communication\Form\CustomerAccessForm` class from the core level.